Myles Gaskin

-Myles Gaskin (born February 15, 1997) is an American football running back for the Miami Dolphins of the National Football League (NFL).
-He played college football at Washington.
+Myles Gaskin (born February 15, 1997) is an American professional football running back for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Washington Huskies and was selected by the Miami Dolphins in the seventh round of the 2019 NFL draft.

-Early years
+Early life

 Gaskin was raised in Lynnwood, Washington, a suburb north of Seattle.
 He attended the Alderwood Boys and Girls Club where his athleticism playing basketball was noted by his coach.

 Gaskin attended O'Dea High School in Seattle, Washington.
 As a junior, he rushed for 2,182 yards and 35 touchdowns and as a senior he had 1,567 yards and 25 touchdowns.
 Myles also ran track, competing in the 100 meter dash and the 4 by 100 meter relay.
 He committed to the University of Washington to play college football.

 College career

 Gaskin became Washington's starting running back his true freshman year in 2015.
 He became the first true freshman in school history to rush for over 1,000 yards, finishing with 1,302 on 227 carries.
 He also set a freshman record with 14 rushing touchdowns.
 He was named the MVP of the 2015 Heart of Dallas Bowl after rushing for 181 yards and four touchdowns.
 Gaskin played in all 14 games of his sophomore season, amassing 1,373 yards and 10 touchdowns.
-He was named to the All-Pac-12 first-team following the regular season.
+He was named to the All-Pac-12 Conference first-team following the regular season.

 In his statistically most-successful junior year, Gaskin led the Pac-12 with 21 rushing touchdowns and 24 total touchdowns, and was fifth in the conference in rushing yards.
 In the fourth game of the season at Colorado, he rushed for 202 yards, the only 200+ game of his career.
-His productivity declined slightly his senior year, but he still became the first Pac-12 player with four 1000+ rushing-yard-seasons, and led the 2018 Huskies to conference championship and the Rose Bowl.
+His productivity declined slightly his senior year, but he still became the first Pac-12 player with four 1,000+ rushing-yard-seasons, and led the 2018 Huskies to conference championship and the Rose Bowl.
 There, in the last game of his college career, Gaskin rushed for two touchdowns and passed for a third in his only career pass attempt, all in the fourth quarter.

 Gaskin finished his career at Washington with a school-record 62 touchdowns (2nd in Pac-12 history to Royce Freeman) and 5,323 rushing yards (3rd to Freeman and Charles White).
 He also holds school records for 100-rushing-yard games (26), rush attempts (945), rushing yards per game (102.4), rushing touchdowns (57), rushes of 50+ yards (10), and all-purpose yards (5,878).